softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### DataAccess Interface

- In order to abstract from your services where data is actually being store you must create a Java interface that hides all of the implementation details for accessing and retrieving data.
+ In order to abstract from your services where data is actually being stored, you must create a Java interface that hides all of the implementation details for accessing and retrieving data.
 In this phase you will create an implementation of your data access interface that stores your server’s data in main memory (RAM) using standard data structures (maps, sets, lists).
 In the next phase you will create an implementation of the data access interface that uses an external SQL database.

 ![data access classes](data-access-classes.png)